Dave Ramsey is an expert when it comes to helping people get out of debt.

 Most every investor that fails does so because they give into emotion.

 They either get scared and sell when they shouldn’t or they get greedy and buy when they shouldn’t.

-Learn to control your emotions and you will see more success when it comes to investing.
+Learn to control your emotions, use common sense, and you will see more success when it comes to investing.